julian-rero-garcia/practical_work_ii/README.md

 - Added global styles and index.html page
 - Added about.html with its images and edited global styles
 - Added contact.html and reviewed previous pages
+- Added net.html, edited styles.css and linked all pages